prorev/prorev.github.io/_posts/2020-04-02-machine-learning_questions.md

-## 26. How you can reduce the input dimensionality to a NN?
+## 26. How can you reduce the input dimensionality of a NN?
 1) PCA
 2) Isomap
 3) LLE